HostingHill/NodeHill-Template/README.md

 5. Edit the `start.js` file to fill in your appropriate server information. \
 You will need to add your host key for the set you want to host.
 This can be found under the set's settings page.

-6. Finally, start your server by launching `launch_server.bat` or by running `node ./start.js`.
+6. Finally, start your server by running `npm start` on your command prompt.

 ### Additional information
 You __must__ port forward if you want other players to be able to play your game.
 The recommended port for Brick Hill is: 42480.